 In other words, there aren’t “bad” foods anymore, just foods that are less nutrient-dense and that won’t nourish you as much.

 By noticing the emotional triggers also, you may also develop healthier ways to deal with your emotions rather than habitually treating them with food.
 Some ways to break this pattern may be:

 - Taking a walk to distract yourself when you feel the need to soothe with food

-- Calling or meeting a friend for coffee and support
+- Calling or meeting with a friend for a beach walk or conversation over coffee

 This mental shift requires practice but it can and will happen.
 You’ll feel so much more free and in control, no longer governed by your emotions and your previous eating habits.

-Learn more in What is Emotional Eating and How to Stop It.
+Learn more about emotional eating in our blog, What is Emotional Eating and How to Stop It.

 Tolman Self Care.